orsonteodoro/gcf2/README.md

 compiled for most apps if not stripped by ebuild.
 * -mretpoline (found in clang-retpoline.conf) -- the Clang version [5]
 * -Wl,-z,retpolineplt -- for lazy binded shared libraries or drivers.
-It is recommended to use clang/lld when applying these LDFLAGS.
+It is recommended to use Clang + LLD when applying these LDFLAGS as a Spectre v2 mitigation strategy.
-* -fno-plt -- for now binded shared libraries
+* -fno-plt -- for now binded shared libraries as a Spectre mitigation strategy.[2]

 One may remove -mindirect-branch=thunk -mindirect-branch-register if the processor has already fixed the side-channel attack hardware flaw.